Gunman who plunged five North Shore schools into lockdown still on the loose

 Police officers were communicating with the house occupants, saying "this is the armed police", "we're surrounding the house", "come to the front door with nothing in your hands".

-A police statement on Thursday afternoon confirmed enquiries were ongoing and no arrests had been made yet.
+Police commissioner Andrew Coster said there wasn't any danger to the public currently, but enquiries were ongoing.

+He confirmed the incident "justified" the response, adding there was a "person of interest" police were searching for.

-"We have searched the house and have since left the area," the statement read.
+"We have searched the house and have since left the area," a police statement on Thursday afternoon said.

 "There is no immediate threat to the public in regards to this incident."

-The NZ Herald has contacted the police for comment.
+The NZ Herald has contacted the police for further comment.